wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're now able to implement any creative design you can think of!

 * **Time and Money Saving**: what used to take you hours, will take only minutes with Zedity.
-Furthermore, since you can do it without hiring developers, you can save money too.
+Furthermore, since you can do it without hiring developers, you will save money too!

 >Zedity is already available in multiple languages, in addition to **English**:
 **Czech**, **French**, **German**, **Greek**, **Indonesian**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.